It’s official. We are back from our latest road trip. And, quite frankly, I need a real vacation now.

-The good news is that the bulk of our raspberries and blueberries will start ripening soon, so I can lock my kids out in the yard by accident for the day.
+The good news is that the bulk of our berries will start ripening soon, so I can lock my kids out in the yard by accident for the day.
 Not sure about my husband though.
 He has keys.

 I sure wasn’t missing you, dear Midwest summer.
-I think I saw fireflies fanning each other with a blade of grass yesterday.
+I think I saw fireflies fanning each other with a blade of grass the other day.

 What are we doing, living in the outskirts of a metropolis?

-The water heater decided to go on strike yesterday because, apparently, the fridge is fixed and the furnace has been paid off a while ago and the water heater people need to eat, too.
+The water heater decided to go on strike yesterday because – apparently – the fridge is fixed and the furnace has been paid off and the water heater people need to eat, too.